 Housing Starts in the United States averaged 1433.87 Thousand units from 1959 until 2022, reaching an all time high of 2494.00 Thousand units in January of 1972 and a record low of 478.00 Thousand units in April of 2009.
 This page provides the latest reported value for - United States Housing Starts - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Housing Starts - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Housing Starts in the United States is expected to be 1218.00 Thousand units by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Housing Starts in the United States to stand at 1150.00 in 12 months time.
-In the long-term, the United States Housing Starts is projected to trend around 1070.00 Thousand units in 2020, according to our econometric models.
+Housing Starts in the United States is expected to be 1370.00 Thousand units by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Housing Starts is projected to trend around 1500.00 Thousand units in 2023 and 1470.00 Thousand units in 2024, according to our econometric models.